 Could we see a wider uptake of virtual welding, but if so, at what cost?

 Obviously this is a worldwide situation and the team want to be ahead of the curve and as fully informed as can possibly be.

 With this in mind, they are looking to collaborate with anyone on Covid-19 preparations.

 Have you found any clear guidance from your Government or organisations that you can share?

 Are you similar to Craig?
-A tutor, welding technician or even industrial H&S representatives who would possibly join a group to combat the health and safety issues that we have never had to consider before?
+A tutor, welding technician or even industrial H&S representatives?
+Would there be an interest to form a group to combat current and future health and safety issues, that we have never had to consider before?

-If you have any suggestions of how to resolve all safety or have some sound advice to get young people back into training, please get in touch directly with Craig by email to firstname.lastname@example.org
+If you have any suggestions of how to resolve any of the above, or have some sound advice to get young people back into training, please get in touch directly with Craig by email to firstname.lastname@example.org